 - In a large bowl, combine flour, salt, and oil in a bowl and mix thoroughly.
 Add the water a little at a time to form a soft and sticky dough.

-- Lightly brush the rolled out chapati with some Oil and roll it as you would roll up a mat. at this point, it should be like a rope then roll the ”rope-like” to form a coil then pull the tip towards the center of the coil and tuck in using your index finger then cover it up with a damp towel and leave it to rest for about 10 to 15 minutes.
+- Lightly brush the rolled out chapati with some Oil and roll it as you would roll up a mat.
+At this point, it should be like a rope then roll the ”rope-like” to form a coil then pull the tip towards the center of the coil and tuck in using your index finger then cover it up with a damp towel and leave it to rest for about 10 to 15 minutes.
 (Please refer to image above)

-- Continue to flip over and over again until you achieve your desired brownness.
-Serve hot or warm and enjoy with your favorite side.
+- Continue to flip over about one or two more times until you achieve your desired brownness.
+Serve hot or warm and enjoy with your favorite dish.

 If you make this chicken and potato bake recipe, I’d love to see pictures of your creations on Instagram and Facebook. #cheflolaskitchen